section83/MacYTDL/README.md

 * Has a built-in uninstaller which moves all components to Trash.
 * Includes a range of simple utilities.

+### Requirements

+An Apple Mac running macOS 10.10 Yosemite and higher is required to use MacYTDL.
+MacYTDL may work but has not been tested on a virtual machine nor a Hackintosh.

+_youtube-dl_ can be used with all versions of macOS and is the default for Macs running versions prior to 10.15 Catalina.

+_YT-DLP_ is the default for Macs running macOS 10.15 Catalina or higher.
+Python 3.8 is built into the _YT-DLP_ executable.
+Macs running macOS 10.14 or 10.13 can use _YT-DLP_ if two libaries are installed.
+Some detail on the two library files is on page 41 of the [Help](https://github.com/section83/MacYTDL/blob/master/Images/Help-small.pdf).

 ### How to install for the first time

 * Download and open [the DMG file](https://github.com/section83/MacYTDL/releases/download/v1.19/MacYTDL-v1.19.dmg).